vhh-project/vhh_archaivist_headless/README.md

 ### Intermediate API
 This container should be the quickest up, but of course requires the baseline index to be up and running for requests to properly work.

+#### Snippet creation & cleanup
+This container creates query-time image snippets and stores them in a tmp-folder on the container drive.
+This folder is scheduled to be cleaned up once a day.
+For higher search request loads, it might be advisable to increase the cleanup frequency or devise an 'expiration time' for files and clean up the folder more frequently based on that metric.
+See [cron_container.txt](vespa-api/cron_container.txt) for the schedule and [snippet_cleanup.py](vespa-api/snippet_cleanup.py) for the cleanup logic.

 ## Usage
 Default port for vespa index applications: **8080**